-As Managing Partner at Working Capital, Ed brings more than 20 years of experience working on issues related to social and economic justice including the promotion of human rights and entrepreneurship/micro-enterprise development, to his overall leadership of the Fund.
+As Managing Partner at Working Capital Fund, Ed brings more than 20 years of experience working on issues related to social and economic justice including the promotion of human rights and entrepreneurship/micro-enterprise development, to his overall leadership of the Fund.

-Prior to Working Capital, Ed spent over a decade at Humanity United where he played a leadership role in establishing the direction of the foundation’s grant-making and impact investing efforts and oversaw the foundation’s work to address forced labor in corporate supply chains.
+Prior to Working Capital Fund, Ed spent over a decade at Humanity United, where he played a leadership role in establishing the direction of the foundation’s grant-making and impact investing efforts and oversaw the foundation’s work to address forced labor in corporate supply chains.

 Ed received his bachelor’s degree in political science from the University of California Berkeley, and his master’s degree in business administration/master of arts from The Wharton School/Lauder Institute at the University of Pennsylvania.

-Dan Viederman is a Managing Partner at Working Capital, focused on efforts to engage and invest in entrepreneurs and tech innovators in pursuit of new tools to scale improvements for vulnerable workers in global supply chains.
+Dan Viederman is a Managing Partner at Working Capital Fund, focused on efforts to engage and invest in entrepreneurs and tech innovators in pursuit of new tools to scale improvements for vulnerable workers in global supply chains.

 Dan is graduate of Yale University, the Columbia University School of International and Public Affairs and the Chinese language program at Nanjing Teacher’s University.

-She continues to focus her career on supporting businesses that aim to profitably drive social change.
 Previously she was a Director with Accion Venture Lab, Accion’s seed-stage impact investment initiative in fintech for the underserved.
 She was responsible for leading the team’s investments and portfolio engagement in India and Asia.
-Prior to joining Accion, she co-founded, a healthcare education enterprise in India that leverages technology to address a lack of skilled healthcare professionals.
+Prior to joining Accion, she co-founded a healthcare education enterprise in India that leverages technology to address a lack of skilled healthcare professionals.